 Try this recipe and let me know your thoughts.

 Brownies or Chocolate Brownies refers to slices of flat baked dense chocolate cake.
 These are usually sliced in squares although some like it in bars.

 Brownies come in several forms.
 What we have here are fudgy brownies with walnuts.
 Personally, I prefer fudgy or moist brownies over the dry ones because I can enjoy the taste right after the first bite.
 Also, I can eat this anywhere without having a dry feeling in my mouth.

 The walnuts are added to provide extra flavor and texture.
 The taste of plain brownies tends to be ordinary after having it for a while; adding chopped walnuts makes the flavor rich and interesting.
 I understand that this ingredient is not readily available in some places.
 If in case you cannot grab some walnuts, try using pecans, peanuts, or cashews.

 Food for the Gods or date bar is a very rich and tasty dessert fit for the holidays.
 I have no idea as to where the name was derived from until I tasted one.
 The flavor is really heavenly and you can feel a lot of love in it.

-After reading lots of questions and concerns from our friends about the availability of ingredients and possible replacement or substitutes for not so common ones, I made sure to feature the recipe in its simplest form.
-The result of this recipe is really good.
-I’m sure that you will like it.
+After reading lots of questions and concerns from our friends about the availability of ingredients and possible replacement or substitute for a not so common ingredients, here we have the recipe in its simplest form.
+Enjoy!

 Chocolate Crinkles are soft and fudgy chocolate cookies enclosed in confectioners or powdered sugar.
 A perfect holiday treat : these delightful cookies (baked with lots of love) are good christmas presents for friends or even a luscious christmas dessert to share with the entire family.